jonathanwarkentin/portfolio/README.md

 - Create basic landing page
 - Make nav menu appear when you mouseover over my name and disappear when you mouseout of my name and all nav items
+- Make other nav items disappear when hovering over a single item, then reappear on mouseenter name